-Most positions start on June 16 and end August 28.
+Most positions start on June 13 and end August 26.
 All staff are expected to work the full season, including the training weeks.
 Time off (up to one week) must be requested prior to hire.
-If you need more than one week off, we may not be able to hire you.
+If you need more than one week off, it is likely that we will not be able to hire you.
 Exceptions may be made for returning staff, who can apply for half-summer positions (minimum four weeks).

 The cost of transportation to Camp Sealth is entirely your own responsibility.
 We can provide a pick-up at the airport, bus, train, or ferry terminals at the beginning and end of your employment.
 Camp Sealth will also provide transportation for occasional staff recreational activities on break days, but all other transportation to/from camp is your own responsibility.

-Summer staff can apply to stay on after camp ends to help with fall school and retreat groups to earn extra money.
+There may be opportunities to start early in the spring, or work later in the fall, working with school and retreat groups to earn extra money.
 Let us know on your application if you’re available to start earlier than June 13 or stay later than August 26.